How to Avoid ADA Web Compliance Lawsuits

 5. Publish an accessibility statement – Displaying an accessibility statement on your website communicates your dedication to current and future digital accessibility goals.
 Learn more about how to write an accessibility statement today.
 Alternatively, you can use the free Recite Me Accessibility Statement Generator.

-6. Commit to continuous improvement – The digital landscape is constantly evolving, so continuous monitoring is required to ensure sustained compliance in line with the most up-to-date legislation and guidelines.
+6. Commit to continuous improvement – The digital landscape is constantly evolving, so continuous accessibility monitoring is required to ensure sustained compliance in line with the most up-to-date legislation and guidelines.

 checklist